carbonfive/functional-programming-weekly-challenge/Week003/README.md

 # CHALLENGE #3: HIGHER-ORDER FUNCTIONS

-1. implement a function "foldFromRight" which takes:
+1. Implement a function "foldFromRight" which takes:
   - a function with two parameters (a "binary function")
   - a starting value (the accumulator)
   - a list of values to reduce into a single value